-Attitude; a simple word with enormous power over our lives.
-In my 20 plus years of working with professionals I’ve seen attitude make and break careers.
-I’ve watched people lose positions, lose spouses, and destroy relationships wiith their children, all because of their own attitude.
+In my 20-plus years of working with professionals, I’ve watched people lose positions, lose spouses, and destroy relationships with their children – all because of their own attitude.

 One, who has always had a negative outlook, and has always felt like a victim, is facing bankruptcy, dealing with depression, and basically giving up.
 Her physical impairment became the final straw in her negative and victim mentality.

-The other, with just as serious physical conditions, has continued to work (albeit in a modified way) through several surgeries and months of recuperating.
-He’s faced the fact that he may never walk again and he’s recognized that his physical limitations mean a very different life for him than he had envisioned.
+The other, with just as serious physical disability, has continued to work (albeit in a modified way) through several surgeries and months of recuperating.
+He’s faced the fact he may never walk again, and he’s recognized his physical limitations mean a very different life for him than he had envisioned.
 But his attitude has remained positive.
 He refuses to see himself as a victim.

 Both are my friends.
 One, I genuinely worry about.
 I wonder if she’ll pull out of her depression; the other, I am inspired by.
 The biggest difference between them is their attitude.